dmis-lab/BioSyn/README.md

 We present BioSyn for learning biomedical entity representations.
 You can train BioSyn with the two main components described in our [paper](https://arxiv.org/abs/2005.00239): 1) synonym marginalization and 2) iterative candidate retrieval.
 Once you train BioSyn, you can easily normalize any biomedical mentions or represent them into entity embeddings.

 ## Requirements

-Note: Pytorch has to be installed depending on the version of CUDA.

 ```
 $ conda create -n BioSyn python=3.6
 $ conda activate BioSyn